pycfast.CFASTModel#

 Returns:

-Returns None if simulation fails.
+Returns None if the simulation fails.

 Return type:

-dict[str, pd.DataFrame]
+dict[str, pandas.DataFrame]

 Raises: